alexandrei2007/sqs-example/README.md

 ```

 In the `ProducerApp` project you can configure to send 10 messages in batch.
 In the settings you need to set `batch` to `true`.

+## Fanout (Publish / Subscribe)

+Then `FanoutApp` project will create a SNS topic and deliver messages to it.

+In the `ConsumerApp` you can add the topicArn to create a subscription to the consumer queue.